Svyyyaaat/DevOpsDudeBot/README.md

 telegram bot: @DevOpsDudeBot (probably inactive rn)

 # Model
-The model is based on SiberiaSoft/SiberianPersonaFred, which is a FRED-T5 (russian T5) model fine-tuned for conversations.
+The model is based on SiberiaSoft/SiberianPersonaFred, which is a FRED-T5 (Russian T5) model fine-tuned for conversations.
 Then I PEFT fine-tuned it on data from a DevOps' telegram chat.

 The base notebook used for fine-tuning: https://www.kaggle.com/code/paultimothymooney/fine-tune-flan-t5-with-peft-lora-deeplearning-ai/notebook